 Returning volunteers also need to apply through the form because we are using a new database.

 Please make sure you have access to your résumé (or document with a short paragraph outlining your skills, interests, and experience) and signed consent forms (if applicable) before beginning.
-Though you do not need to upload proof of vaccination, at this time you do need to be fully vaccinated (at least 2 doses) to be a volunteer.
 Thank you for offering us your time and talents.

 Who can volunteer for Hillside?